Fast Track to Bigger Muscles

 Do this move standing or seated on a bench or exercise ball.
 Hold the weights at your sides.
 Raise one straight arm to the front, up to shoulder level, while turning your palm toward the floor.
-Slowly lower it back down.
+If this move causes pain, do not rotate your palms.
+Slowly lower the arm back down.
 Stand straight and keep your wrists in line with your arms.
 Work one arm at a time so it’s easier to keep your back straight.

 Strong Shoulders: Lateral Raise